DmitriK/darkContrast/README.md

 intention of hiding text.
 When this extension encounters such an element, it has no way of knowing the poor contrast is intentional, and thus will fix the element.
-The extension should either be disabled for that specific site, or custom CSS fixing the offending element should be applied via UserStyles.css or similar.
+The extension should either be disabled for that specific site, or custom CSS fixing the offending element should be applied via userContent.css or similar.

 ## SVG